1. Objectives

 4.1.
 The University is an inclusive and welcoming environment that supports the safety, participation, empowerment and wellbeing of all children.
 In particular, the University will provide a safe environment for children and:

-a) promote the cultural safety of Aboriginal and Torres Strait Islander children and children from culturally and/or linguistically diverse backgrounds;
+b) promote the safety of children from culturally and/or linguistically diverse backgrounds;

 4.2.
 The University does not tolerate child abuse in any form, and will: